 Since it was before Memorial Day, the park area seemed to be just waking up from winter.
 A few of the campgrounds were opening and most were unoccupied, new park rangers were still training for the upcoming season, and patches of snow were as numerous as the visitors were sparse.

 The river snaked its way in lazy “s” curves through a valley that seemed to have 1,000 shades of green and then it rounded the corner and disappeared into a deep, dark canyon in the distance.
 We set up camp on that scenic stretch of the Upper Colorado River just outside Rocky Mountain National Park with towering bluffs on one side and dramatic peaks on the other.
 The flat valley beside the river had a rough-hewn log fence that ran the length of the river and when we set up our cots and canvas tents, it looked a little bit like a civil war encampment.

 There are adventures galore in this post!
-You can read the rest here: Greg Hatten at Rocky Mountain National Park
+You can read the rest here at Greg’s blog: Greg Hatten at Rocky Mountain National Park

 One thought on “A Woodenboat Adventure: Greg Hatten in Rocky Mountain National Park”